 to/from HTM category during the year are within the limit of 5% of book

 3.3.2 Exchange Traded Interest Rate Derivatives: NIL (Previous year:

 3.3.3 Disclosures on risk exposure in derivatives

 Operation in the Treasury Branch of the Bank are segregated in three

 functional areas i.e. Front Office, Mid Office and Back Office, which

 are provided with trained officers with defined responsibilities and

 The Treasury Policy & Derivative policy of the Bank lays down the type

-of financial derivative instruments, scope of usages, approval
+of financial derivatives instruments, scope of usages, approval

 processes as also the limits like the open position limits, deal size